Proton path reconstruction for pCT using Neural Networks

 It is in this context that we introduce a new and original approach for the estimation of the proton paths based on Machine Learning, through utilisation of a Deep Neural Network.
 The Proton Path Neural Network (\netnamenospace) is capable of reaching the same performance as MLP when this last is applicable, and exceeding it on a large fraction of paths influenced by nuclear interactions.
 Moreover, our tests indicate that \netname exhibits significantly shorter execution time than the MLP approach.

 The paper is organised as it follows.
 An overview of the Monte Carlo simulations used and the relevant physics environment is given in Section~\ref{sec:mc_simul}.
 This is followed in Section~\ref{sec:mlp} by a description of the existing MLP proton path reconstruction, before the introduction of \netname in Section~\ref{sec:network}.
-Studies comparing the reconstruction capabilities of \netname against MLP are presented in Section~\ref{sec:rmse}, with further analysis into the methods' behavioural differences and the characteristics of corresponding tracks discussed in Section~\ref{sec:error_func_of_deviations} and Section~\ref{sec:diff_traj_for_diff_errors} respectively.
-Finally, a comparison of execution times is discussed in Section~\ref{sec:times}.
+Studies comparing the reconstruction capabilities of \netname against MLP are presented in Section~\ref{sec:rmse}, with further analysis into the methods' behavioural differences and the characteristics of corresponding tracks introduced in Section~\ref{sec:error_func_of_deviations} and Section~\ref{sec:diff_traj_for_diff_errors} respectively.
+Initial work investigating performance on an inhomogeneous phantom is reviewed in Section~\ref{sec:inhomo}.
+Comparison of execution times is covered in Section~\ref{sec:times}.
+Finally, a discussion of these results is presented in Section~\ref{sec:discussion}.